Moderate conservatism: South Korea

 In the 20th century, liberal in South Korea had the opposite meaning of socialist or left-wing.
 Therefore, some historical liberals in South Korea were considered conservatives or moderate conservatives.
 Ahn Cheol-soo was considered centrist reformist or centrist liberal (sometimes centre-left) in the early and mid 2010s but is now classified as centre-right and moderate conservative.
 Yoo Seong-min and Choung Byoung-gug are representative moderate conservatives.
 JoongAng Ilbo, a South Korean media outlet, is considered moderate conservative.

 Sweden

 The major traditional right-wing party in Sweden was initially called the Conservative Party and later the Rightist Party, before adopting the Moderate Party name in 1969 to shed its ultraconservative image and espouse more classical liberal politics.

+Taiwan

+Chiang Ching-kuo, the former president of the Republic of China (Taiwan), collaborated with moderate conservative intellectuals, beginning to ease the authoritarian rule of his father and former president Chiang Kai-shek.
+Chiang Ching-kuo lifted Martial law in Taiwan in 1987, ending four decades of "White Terror."

+Today, moderate conservatives in Taiwan are referred to as 'Light blue'; they oppose pro-Beijing extremism or Taiwan independence, and support anti-communism, liberal democracy and ROC-centered Chinese unification.
+Some 'Light blue', including Johnny Chiang, tend to be closer to Huadu politics than to Chinese unification.

 United States

 The Republican Main Street Partnership is a Republican Party (GOP) organization for moderate Republicans including moderate conservatives.
 Moderate conservatives are, sometimes pejoratively, called "Republicans in Name Only" by more traditional conservatives.
 A prominent moderate conservative United States president was George H. W. Bush.